TheRobBrennan/dockerized-neo4j-with-nextjs/README.md

 An example [Next.js](https://nextjs.org) application with [NextAuth.js](https://next-auth.js.org) has been created by [EarthlingDavey](https://github.com/EarthlingDavey) so that we can use the [Neo4j GraphQL Library](https://neo4j.com/docs/graphql-manual/current/) for our GraphQL API.

-1. Some auth providers (e.g. twitter) don't work with a localhost callback url
-   If using twitter, set up a .local domain e.g. `http://nextjs-with-next-auth.local`
-   A cross-platform guide for this is at:
+1. Some auth providers (e.g., Twitter) don't work with a localhost callback URL If using Twitter, set up a .local domain, e.g. `http://nextjs-with-next-auth.local` A cross-platform guide for this is at:
    [Using an /etc/hosts file for custom domains during development](https://support.acquia.com/hc/en-us/articles/360004175973-Using-an-etc-hosts-file-for-custom-domains-during-development)
 1. Create apps with your providers.